resah/tablet-weaving/README.md

 npm run dev
 ```

-Navigate to [localhost:5000](http://localhost:5000).
-You should see your app running.
+Navigate to [localhost:8080](http://localhost:8080).
+You should see the app running.